abhishekpandeyIT/Analyze_ABTest_result/Notebook-abtest.md

     1.3116075339133115 0.905173705140591

-n.
-What do the z-score and p-value you computed in the previous question mean for the conversion rates of the old and new pages?
-Do they agree with the findings in parts **j.** and **k.**?
+### What do the z-score and p-value you computed in the previous question mean for the conversion rates of the old and new pages?
+Do they agree with the finding?

 ```python